andrecaiado/spring-boot-bpmn-camunda/README.md

 To check the status of the process, you can use the Camunda Operate that is available at: [http://localhost:8081](http://localhost:8081)

-The default credentials to access Camunda Operate are:
-- Username: demo
-- Password: demo

 ### Check and execute user tasks

 To check the tasks, you can use the Camunda Tasklist that is available at: [http://localhost:8082](http://localhost:8082)

-The default credentials to access Camunda Operate are:
-- Username: demo
-- Password: demo